 Learn more about the KINEXON RTLS Pro

-The KINEXON OS platform collects and processes location data in real time to respond flexibly to production and logistics operations and enable intelligent decisions for key processes.
+The KINEXON OS software platform collects and processes location data in real time to respond flexibly to manufacturing and logistics operations and enable intelligent decisions for key processes.
 The platform is highly flexible, scalable and allows businesses to aggregate location and identification data from various sources and complements contextual information from third-party IT/OT systems such as ERP (Enterprise Resource Planning), MES (Manufacturing Execution System) and WMS (Warehouse Management System).